theXappy/RemoteNET/README.md

 }
 ```

-### ★ Invoking Remote Methods
+### ✳️ Invoking Remote Methods
 Just like accessing fields, invoking methods can be done on the dynamic objects.
-This fun example dumps all private RSA keys (which are stored in `RSACryptoServiceProvider`s) that are found in the target's memory:
+This fun example dumps all private RSA keys (which are stored in `RSACryptoServiceProvider`s) found in the target's memory:
 ```C#
 Func<byte[], string> ToHex = ba => BitConverter.ToString(ba).Replace("-", "");